 How Long Does it Take a Hen to Be Ready to Lay an Egg?

-It usually takes between 24 to 26 hours for a hen to produce a single egg but some hens will lay more than one at times.
+It usually takes between 24 to 26 hours for a hen to produce a single egg, but some hens will lay more than one at a time.

 Can You Get Sick From Eating Eggs?

-The Centers for Disease Control reports that it is less that 1/2 percent of all food borne illnesses are related to eggs.
+The Centers for Disease Control reports that less than 1/2 percent of all food-borne illnesses are related to eggs.
 Roughly 1 egg in 20,000 may contain Salmonella.